 Ferenc Huszár

-I am planning to select students whose interests and expertise lines up with our current interests on the theory of deep learning: studying learning dynamics in neural networks, characterising and understanding generalisation and extrapolation phenomena in autoregressive language models, studying neural network behaviour in algorithmic/mathematical datasets.
+I invite PhD applications relating to theory of deep learning: studying learning dynamics in neural networks, characterising and understanding rational behaviour and extrapolation phenomena in autoregressive language models, studying neural network behaviour in algorithmic/mathematical datasets.

 About me

-I'm Ferenc Huszár, Senior Lecturer in Machine Learning at the University of Cambridge.
-I recently joined the Department of Computer Science and Technology, a nice and cozy department, where we're building a new machine learning group with Neil Lawrence and Carl Henrik Ek and others.
+I'm Ferenc Huszár, Associate Professor of Machine Learning at the University of Cambridge.
+I joined the Department of Computer Science and Technology, a nice and cozy department, in 2020.
 I'm interested in principled deep learning techniques: optimization, generalization, representation, transfer, meta-learning, and so on.
+I focus more on understanding than on developing new techniques.

 I did my PhD in Bayesian machine learning with Carl Rasmussen, Máté Lengyel and Zoubin Ghahramani over at the Engineering Department in Cambridge.
 I worked on topics of approximate inference [1, 2], active learning [3, 4], and applications of these to sciences [5, 6].